Open seats draw competitors in Washington County districts

 • House District 37 (includes Tualatin): Rachel Prusak of West Linn, Democratic incumbent, seeks a second term; Republican Ron Garcia of West Linn.

 NOTE: Adds filings for House districts 31 and 32, small parts of which are in Washington County.
 Adds a Democratic candidate in House District 35 and a Republican candidate in House District 32.
-Adds new Democratic candidates in House District 28; corrects spelling.
+Adds Democratic candidates in House District 28; corrects misspelling.

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.